 Foran Announces Upsize to Previously Announced Brokered Private Placement to C$100 Million

 VANCOUVER, British Columbia, March 15, 2023 (GLOBE NEWSWIRE) -- Foran Mining Corp.
-FOM FMCXF ("Foran" or the "Company") is pleased to announce that in connection with the proposed private placement (the "Offering") announced on March 13, 2023 and March 14, 2023, the Company has entered into an amending agreement with Eight Capital, Goldman Sachs Canada Inc., and PI Financial Corp., as co-lead agents and joint bookrunners, on behalf of a syndicate of agents (together the "Agents"), to increase the size of the Offering from C$75.0 million to C$100.0 million.
+(TSXV: FOM) (OTCQX: FMCXF) (“Foran” or the “Company") is pleased to announce that in connection with the proposed private placement (the “Offering”) announced on March 13, 2023 and March 14, 2023, the Company has entered into an amending agreement with Eight Capital, Goldman Sachs Canada Inc., and PI Financial Corp., as co-lead agents and joint bookrunners, on behalf of a syndicate of agents (together the “Agents”), to increase the size of the Offering from C$75.0 million to C$100.0 million.

 The upsized Offering will now consist of (i) up to 20,270,300 common shares of the Company (the “Common Shares”) at an issue price of C$3.70 per Common Share, for gross proceeds of up to C$75,000,110; and (ii) up to 4,417,000 Common Shares with each such Common Share to be issued as a “flow-through share” within the meaning of the Income Tax Act (Canada) (the “FT Shares”) at an issue price of C$5.66 per FT Share, for gross proceeds of up to C$25,000,220.